 Are you just looking for a guided tour of Saxon Switzerland National Park?
 Check out this Full-Day Trip from Dresden.

-So here are 12 reasons why you should take a weekend off and visit this stunning place that is the Saxon Switzerland National Park.
+So here are 12 reasons why you should take a weekend off and visit the stunning Saxon Switzerland National Park.

 1. Find unique rock formations